MultiQC/MultiQC/docs/modules.md

 ### No images

 MultiQC doesn't know how many samples it will need to handle for a report, and as such every module should work with anything from 1-1000 samples.
 With images, you can't have more than a couple before the report is unusable.
 Worse, the file size will bloat the HTML file and it will crash the browser surprisingly fast.
 It's not accessible and the data cannot be exported into `multiqc_data` for downstream use.

 Plots should be _recreated_ within MultiQC by parsing the raw data and generating dynamic plots instead.

 I almost never merge modules that include images into reports.
-So please don't try!
+If you really need images in your report, you can do this either via Custom Content or an unofficial plugin module.
+Feel free to discuss on Gitter if you think that your case is an exception.
+There have been one or two in the past.

 ### One at a time

 Please try to keep contributions as atomic as possible.
 In other words, one module = one pull request.

-The larger a pull-request, the slower I will be to review and merge it.
-And I'm very slow at the best of times.
+Don't be afraid to break things up into separate pull-requests coming from different branches.
+Just mention this in the PR comment so that it's clear which order they need to be merged in.

 ### Avoid optimising too much

 When you are writing a module that generates many similar plots, or table columns, or sections, it can be tempting to write nice efficient code that avoids duplicating these efforts.

-Please don't.
 This is problematic for two reasons:

 - It's bespoke to that module, so more difficult to maintain and comprehend
 - Almost every table column, section and plot should have significant customisation.
 Descriptions, colour schemes, help text and more.
 Heavily optimised code will often need a lot of refactoring to pack this in.